doitsujin/dxbc-spirv/ir/ir.md

 The `align` parameter for `Memory*` and `Buffer` instructions is a literal constant that represents the smallest guaranteed alignment for the operation, and will be at least equal to the size of the scalar type being accessed.

+The `ConstantLoad` instruction can be used to dynamically index into a constant array.
+If the array is a vector array, the vector component index must be constant.

 ### Atomic instructions
 | `ir::OpCode`         | Return type      | Arguments...      |                              |                |                |                |